suf01/SWM/README.md

 ## How to run
 1. Download Arduino IDE https://www.arduino.cc/en/software.
-2. Download and Install all the dependensies given below.
+2. Download and Install all the dependencies given below.
 3. Create a new .ino file and paste the code or upload the downloaded SWM.ino file.
 4. Create a new ThingsSpeak https://thingspeak.com/ account and channel for tracking the data note down the channel ID and Key.
 5. Change the channel ID and Key in the code to your requirements, given in line 30 and 31 of SWM.ino.